Aircraft Trajectory Dataset Augmentation in Latent Space: Numerical Experiments

-For TimeGAN, the hidden dimensions of its three GRU layers were set to four times the size of the input features.
-This setting is consistent with the implementation described in the original TimeGAN paper~\cite{yoon2019time}.
-Moreover, the hidden dimensions of TimeVAE and TCN-VAE were configured to match the hidden dimension used in ATRADA.
-For both SMOTE-I and SMOTE-E~\cite{devries2017datasetaugmentationfeaturespace}, we set the number of nearest neighbors to 10, with the interpolation and extrapolation degrees set at 0.5.
-Given that SMOTE-I and SMOTE-E were tailored to generate ten times more trajectories than the original data, we only employed the tenth generated sample for each trajectory data point.
+For TimeGAN, the hidden dimensions of its three gated recurrent unit (GRU) layers were set to four times the size of the input features, which is consistent with the implementation described in the original TimeGAN paper~\cite{yoon2019time}.
+The hidden dimensions of TimeVAE and TCN-VAE were configured to match the hidden dimension used in ATRADA.
+For both SMOTE-I and SMOTE-E~\cite{devries2017datasetaugmentationfeaturespace}, we set the number of nearest neighbors to 10, and the degrees of interpolation and extrapolation were set as 0.5.
+Given that SMOTE-I and SMOTE-E were tailored to generate 10 times more trajectories than the original data, we only used every tenth generated sample for each trajectory data point.
 We used the same number of Gaussian components for the implementation of the GMM as in ATRADA.
-Furthermore, to tackle the issue of noisy covariance matrices caused by high dimensionality, we utilized the singular value decomposition technique described in the original paper~\cite{barratt2018learning}.
+Furthermore, to address the issue of noisy covariance matrices caused by high dimensionality, we used the singular value decomposition technique described in the original paper~\cite{barratt2018learning}.

-\subsection{Quantitative Evaluation}
+\subsection{Quantitative evaluation}

 We performed discriminative and predictive tasks to quantitatively evaluate the quality of the generated aircraft trajectory data.
-For the discriminative task, we first trained a Transformer-based classifier to distinguish between actual and generated trajectories, labeling the former as \textit{real} and the latter as \textit{fake}.
-For the classification, we append a classification (CLS) token to the input sequence, an approach borrowed from Bidirectional Encoder Representations from Transformers (BERT) and Vision Transformer (ViT)~\cite{devlin2019bertpretrainingdeepbidirectional,dosovitskiy2021imageworth16x16words}.
-This CLS token is employed for classifying a given trajectory as either \textit{real} or \textit{fake}.
-We then computed the discriminative score $\left\vert \frac{1}{2} - \text{accuracy} \right\vert$ (DS-Classifier).
+For the discriminative task, we trained a Transformer-based classifier to distinguish between actual and generated trajectories.
+For the classification, we appended a classification (CLS) token to the input sequence, which is the approach used for bidirectional encoder representations from Transformers (BERT) and Vision Transformer (ViT)~\cite{devlin2019bertpretrainingdeepbidirectional,dosovitskiy2021imageworth16x16words}.
+This CLS token is used for classifying a given trajectory as either \textit{real} or \textit{generated}.
+We then computed the discriminative score as $\left\vert \frac{1}{2} - \text{accuracy} \right\vert$ (DS-Classifier).
 A score closer to zero indicates that the classifier is unable to distinguish between actual and generated trajectories and performs no better than random guessing.